KolukulaMounica/Data_Warehousing/README.md

    - step 3: Staging the tables using the s3 bucket URL and IAM role credentials.
    - step 4: Inserting all the data into these created tables.

-These are the steps in Data Warehousing.
+These are the steps used in Cloud Data Warehousing using Redshift cluster, IAM roles, database configurations.